-Audio-Technica reissues 80s Sound Burger portable record deck
+New stock of Audio-Technica's 80s Sound Burger portable record deck is on its way

-(Pocket-lint) - Audio-Techinca has reissued its iconic portable record player from the 1980s, the Sound Burger.
+Audio-Techinca has announced that it will make its Sound Burger vinyl player available on general release this spring.

+It reissued the iconic portable deck from the 1980s in November last year, but only as part of a limited run.
+That model, also known as the Audio-Technica AT-SB2022, sold out in days, but thanks to the response from customers unable to purchase one at the time, the company is putting it into full production.

-Also known as the Audio-Technica AT-SB2022, the new model is faithful in design to the original.
+The renewed Sound Burger is faithful in design to the 80s original.
 It works in a similar way too, capable of playing 45 RPM singles and 33 1/3 LPs using its belt-driven motor.

 You sandwich a record inbetween its clamshell housing and the spring-loaded stylus can be found inside.
 You just swing it out and onto the vinyl.